coderifous/coderifous.github.com/_posts/2010-08-04-switching-from-arrows-to-hjkl.markdown

 ### An approach that didn't work so well for me

-I also tried using mnemonics: `hjkl` + "left, down, up, right" = "keft, jown, kup, light".
+I also tried using mnemonics: `hjkl` + "left, down, up, right" = "heft, jown, kup, light".

 So if I needed to move the cursor down by 3 lines, I'd decipher in my head that "down" became "jown", which started with a `j`, so I need to press `j` three times.
 This was slow, and it sucked, and my friends had endless hours of amusement watching me use my mental decoder ring just to move around my editor.